carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

     """
 }
 /*
-*The flatMap operator applies a function of your choosing to every item emitted by a channel, and returns the items so obtained as a new channel
+*The flatMap operator applies a function to every item emitted by a channel, and returns the items so obtained as a new channel
 */
 index_out_ch
     .flatMap()